doguabaris/corev-cli/README.md

 **Behavior:**
 - When this method is invoked, the implementation MUST retrieve the latest configuration from storage (or memory) and return it as a `Configuration` object.
-- If the project is not found, the promise SHOULD reject with an appropriate error.
+- If the project is not found, the promise SHOULD be rejected with an appropriate error.

 #### 2 The `uploadConfig()` method